raganwald-deprecated/homoiconic/2010/02/difficult_distraction.md

       self.dead_groupings.map { it.inject([], &:+) }
     end

-Here's another that could just as easily be written with Symbol#to_proc or [Mtehodphitamine][mp].
+Here's another that could just as easily be written with Symbol#to_proc or [Methodphitamine][mp].
 You can decide whether you prefer it, think it's cute, or detest it:

     def alive?
       self.any? { it.has_liberty? }